Rep. Lisa C. McClain Sells Off Shares of American Express Company (NYSE:AXP)

 American Express Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, November 10th.
-Stockholders of record on Friday, October 10th were given a $0.82 dividend.
-This represents a $3.28 annualized dividend and a dividend yield of 0.9%.
-The ex-dividend date was Friday, October 10th.
-American Express’s payout ratio is presently 22.01%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, November 10th.
+Shareholders of record on Friday, October 10th were given a $0.82 dividend.
+This represents a $3.28 annualized dividend and a yield of 0.9%.
+The ex-dividend date of this dividend was Friday, October 10th.
+American Express’s payout ratio is 22.01%.

-A number of institutional investors have recently made changes to their positions in the business.
-Valley Wealth Managers Inc. raised its position in American Express by 153.3% during the third quarter.
-Valley Wealth Managers Inc. now owns 76 shares of the payment services company’s stock valued at $25,000 after purchasing an additional 46 shares during the period.
-Briaud Financial Planning Inc purchased a new stake in American Express during the 2nd quarter valued at $26,000.
-Access Investment Management LLC purchased a new stake in American Express during the 2nd quarter valued at $26,000.
-Manning & Napier Advisors LLC bought a new stake in American Express in the third quarter worth $27,000.
-Finally, Guerra Advisors Inc purchased a new position in American Express during the third quarter worth $28,000.
-Institutional investors own 84.33% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Valley Wealth Managers Inc. raised its stake in American Express by 153.3% in the third quarter.
+Valley Wealth Managers Inc. now owns 76 shares of the payment services company’s stock valued at $25,000 after buying an additional 46 shares during the last quarter.
+Briaud Financial Planning Inc acquired a new position in shares of American Express during the second quarter valued at about $26,000.
+Access Investment Management LLC purchased a new position in shares of American Express in the 2nd quarter valued at approximately $26,000.
+Manning & Napier Advisors LLC acquired a new stake in American Express in the 3rd quarter worth approximately $27,000.
+Finally, Guerra Advisors Inc purchased a new stake in American Express during the 3rd quarter worth approximately $28,000.
+Hedge funds and other institutional investors own 84.33% of the company’s stock.

-AXP has been the topic of several recent analyst reports.
-JPMorgan Chase & Co. lifted their price objective on shares of American Express from $343.00 to $355.00 and gave the company a “neutral” rating in a research report on Tuesday, October 7th.
-Morgan Stanley lifted their price target on shares of American Express from $311.00 to $362.00 and gave the company an “equal weight” rating in a report on Monday, September 29th.
-HSBC set a $295.00 price target on shares of American Express and gave the stock a “hold” rating in a research note on Friday, October 10th.
-Compass Point restated a “neutral” rating and set a $324.00 price objective on shares of American Express in a research report on Monday, October 20th.
-Finally, BTIG Research boosted their target price on American Express from $277.00 to $307.00 and gave the stock a “sell” rating in a research report on Friday, October 17th.
-Eight equities research analysts have rated the stock with a Buy rating, fifteen have given a Hold rating and one has issued a Sell rating to the stock.
-According to data from MarketBeat, American Express currently has a consensus rating of “Hold” and a consensus price target of $332.65.
+A number of equities research analysts have weighed in on the company.
+Weiss Ratings raised American Express from a “hold (c+)” rating to a “buy (b-)” rating in a research report on Tuesday.
+Compass Point restated a “neutral” rating and issued a $324.00 price objective on shares of American Express in a report on Monday, October 20th.
+Keefe, Bruyette & Woods increased their target price on shares of American Express from $371.00 to $394.00 and gave the stock an “outperform” rating in a report on Wednesday, October 1st.
+BTIG Research boosted their price target on shares of American Express from $277.00 to $307.00 and gave the company a “sell” rating in a report on Friday, October 17th.
+Finally, UBS Group increased their price objective on shares of American Express from $330.00 to $340.00 and gave the company a “neutral” rating in a research note on Tuesday, October 7th.
+Nine equities research analysts have rated the stock with a Buy rating, fourteen have issued a Hold rating and one has assigned a Sell rating to the company.
+According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $332.65.

 About Representative McClain